dkumor/rtcbot/docs/index.rst

-Welcome to PiRTCBot's documentation!
+Welcome to RTCBot's documentation!
 ====================================

-PiRTCBot's purpose is to provide a set of tutorials and simple modules that help in developing remote-controlled robots in Python, with a focus on the Raspberry Pi.
+RTCBot's purpose is to provide a set of tutorials and simple modules that help in developing remote-controlled robots in Python, with a focus on the Raspberry Pi.

 The tutorials start from a basic connection between a Raspberry Pi and Browser, and encompass creating a video-streaming robot controlled entirely over a 4G mobile connection,